Mouse Sens Converter

 Q. What is cm/360 (or in/360)?

-cm/360 is the distance you move your mouse to rotate 360 degrees in-game.
+cm/360 is the distance you move your mouse to rotate your player view 360 degrees in-game.
 Matching cm/360 is one of the most reliable ways to keep sensitivity feeling the same across different games.

 Q. What is eDPI?

 eDPI is simply your DPI × sensitivity.
-It's useful for quick comparisons, but since different games use different scaling, cm/360 is usually the better cross-game target.
+It's only useful for quick comparisons with players within the same game since different games use different sensitivity scaling, cm/360 is usually the better cross-game comparison.

 Q. There seems to be an issue with the calculations/website